adreyer666/edX/README.md

 * Make sure you use the `workspace` directory for any work that you want preserved.
   Changes in the `workspace` will be saved on the host system, so should survive a virtual system rebuild (`make clean; make`).

+## Data: edx-workspace
+This directory serves as persistent storage for the edx-laptop instance.

+---

+## Instance: openstack
+This virtual machine environment is for [LFS151.x (Introduction to Cloud Infrastructure Technologies)](https://courses.edx.org/courses/course-v1:LinuxFoundationX+LFS151.x+2T2020/course/), Course Chapter 2. - Infrastructure as a Service (IaaS) OpenStack Demo: Deploying an Instance with OpenStack.

+The installation is based on [DevStack](https://docs.openstack.org/devstack/latest/).

+### Installation
+1. `git clone` this repo
+2. `cd openstack; make`
+3. `ssh openstack`
+4. Pause/Resume:
+   - If you want to pause the virtual environment: `make pause`
+   - To resume run: `make run`

+---